KordingLab/awesome-computational-primatology/README.md

 # Awesome Computational Primatology
-List of projects, model applicatinos, and datasets at the intersection of deep learning and (non-human) primatology (and occasionally other animals).
+List of projects, model applications, and datasets at the intersection of deep learning and (non-human) primatology (and occasionally other animals).

 **Legend**
 - BPE = Body pose estimation